 - ¼ teaspoon peppermint extract

-- 1 cup Andes Crème De Menthe Chocolate Mints (finely chopped) (approximately 36 individual mints)
+- 1 cup chopped Andes Crème De Menthe Chocolate Mints (approximately 28 individual mints)

 For the Ganache:

-- ½ cup Andes Crème De Menthe Chocolate Mints (finely chopped) (approximately 18 individual mints)
+- ⅔ cup chopped Andes Crème De Menthe Chocolate Mints (approximately 18 individual mints)

 To make the Cheesecake:

-- Lightly grease the bottom and sides of a 9-inch springform pan with non-stick spray.
+- Lightly grease the bottom and sides of a 9-inch springform pan with non-stick spray or line it with wax paper.
 Mix together the Oreo baking crumbs and melted butter and press into the bottom of the pan to form a crust.
 Refrigerate while making the filling.

 - Spread the filling over the prepared crust, smoothing out the top with a spatula.
-Cover and refrigerate while making the ganache topping.
+Cover and refrigerate for 1 hour while making the ganache topping.

 To make the Ganache Topping:

 - Place the finely chopped chocolate mints in a heat-safe bowl.
-Heat the whipping cream in the microwave or on the stove until scalding.
+Heat the heavy cream in the microwave in 30-second increments or on the stove until scalding.
 Pour over the chocolate and let sit for 1 minute to allow the chocolate to melt before whisking until fully combined and smooth.

-- Let the ganache cool to room temperature before pouring on top of the cheesecake (in the springform pan).
+- Let the ganache cool to room temperature before spreading on top of the slightly chilled cheesecake (in the springform pan).
 Spread around into an even layer and then cover and refrigerate the finished cheesecake for at least 4 hours before serving.